-- (a) A is tenant of B's land under lease for an unexpired term of twenty years and has power to transfer his interest under the lease.
-A may impose an easement on the land to continue during the time that the lease exists ox for any shorter period. - (b) A is tenant for his life of certain land with remainder to B absolutely.
-A cannot, unless with B's consent, impose and easement thereon which will continue after the determination of his life interest. - (c) A, B and C are co-owners of certain land.
-A cannot, without the consent of B and C, impose an easement on the land or on any part thereof. - (d) X and B are lees of the same lessor, a of a field X for a term of five years, and B of a field Y for a term of ten years.
-A's interest under his lease is transferable; B's is not. a may impose on x, in favour of B, a right of way terminable with A's lease.
+(a) A is a tenant of B?s land under a lease for an unexpired term of twenty years, and has power to transfer his interest under the lease.
+A may impose an easement on the land to continue during the time that the lease exists or for any shorter period.

+- (b) A is tenant for his life of certain land with remainder to B absolutely.
+A cannot, unless with B? consent, impose an easement thereon which will continue after the determination of his life interest. - (c) A, B and C are co-owners of certain land.
+A cannot, without the consent of B and C, impose an easement on the land or on any part thereof. - (d) A and B are lessees of the same lessor, A of a field X for a term of five years and B of a field Y for a term of ten years.
+A's interest under his lease is transferable; B's is not.
+A may impose on X, in favour of B, a right of way terminable with A's lease.

+9. Servient owners

-9. Servient owners.
-Subject to the provisions of section B, Servient owner any impose on the Servient heritage any easement that does not lessee the utility of the existing easement.
-But the cannot, without the consent of the dominant owner, impose an easement on the servient her if age which would lessen such utility.
+Subject to the provisions of section 8, a servient owner may impose on the servient heritage any easement that does not lessen the utility of the exiting easement.
+But he cannot, without the consent of the dominant owner, impose an easement on the servient heritage which would lessen such utility.

-- (a) A has, in respect of his mill, a right to be uninterrupted flow thereto from sunrisV to noon of the water of B's stream.
-B may grant to C the right to divert the water of the stream from noon to sunsit: Provided that A's supply is not thereby dismissed. - (b) A has, in respect of his house, a right of way over B's land B may grant to C, as the owner of a neighbouring farm, the right to feed his cattle on the grass growing on the way: Provided that A's right of way is not thereby obstructed. - 10.
-Lessor and mortgagor.
+(a) A has, in respect of his mill, a right to the uninterrupted flow thereto, from sunrise to noon, of the water of B's stream.
+B may grant to C the right to divert the water of the stream from noon to sunset:

+PROVIDED that A?s supply is not thereby diminished.

+(b) A has, in respect of his house, a right of way over B?s land.
+B may grant to C, as the owner of neighbouring farm, the right to feed his cattle on the grass growing on the way:

+PROVIDED that A?s right of way is not thereby obstructed.

+10. Lessor and mortgagor

 Subject to the provisions of section 8, a lessor may impose, on the property leased, any easement that does not derogate from the rights of the lessee as such, and a mortgagor may impose, on the property mortgaged, any easement that does not render the security insufficient.
 But a lessor or mortgagor cannot, without the consent of the lessee or mortgagee, impose any other easement on such property, unless it be to take effect on the termination of the lease or the redemption of the mortgage.

-Explanation.-A security is sufficient within the meaning of this section unless the value of the mortgaged property exceeds by one-third, or, if consisting of buildings, exceeds by one-half, the amount for the time being due on the mortgage.
+Explanation: A security is insufficient within the meaning of this section unless the value of the mortgaged property exceeds by one-third, or, if consisting of buildings, exceeds by one-half, the amount for the time being due on the mortgage.

+11. Lessee

-- 11. Lessee.
-No lessee or other person having a derivative interest may impose on the property held by him as such an easement to take effect after the expiration of his own interest, or interrogation of the right of the lessor or the superior proprietor. - 12.
-Who may acquire easements.
-As easement may be acquired by the owner of the immovable property for the beneficial enjoyment of which the right is created, or on his behalf, by any person in possession of the same.
+No lessee or other person having a derivative interest may impose on the property held by him as such an easement to take effect after the expiration of his own interest, or in derogation of the right of the lessor or the superior proprietor.

+12. Who may acquire easements

+An easement may be acquired by the owner of the immovable property for the beneficial enjoyment of which the right is created, or on his behalf, by any person in possession of the same.

-One or two or more co-owners of immovable property may, as such, with or without the consent of the other or others, acquire an easement for the beneficial enjoyment of such property.
+One of two or more co-owners of immovable property may, as such, with or without the consent of the other or others, acquire an easement for the beneficial enjoyment of such property.